Weighted blankets: studies and results

 Source: Meth E. et al., Journal of Sleep Research, 2022

-Enriched by experts.
+Enriched by our experts.

-Enriched by experts.
+Enriched by our experts.

 The blanket is beautiful, which is important.
 I tried to lie down under it at 7:30 pm.
 Bad idea, because the relaxation was immediate and I didn't want to get up.
 A really great product.